 Their bodies were initially dragged to Alter St-Matthäus and roughly buried.
 Not content with this, Himmler ordered the bodies exhumed and burnt, leaving no trace.
 Thankfully, the actions and commitment of these men is substantially remembered, both here and at the Memorial to German Resistance, on the renamed Stauffenbergstraße.

 Heading back up the hill, stories from 65 years ago come face to face with those of the here and now.
 It would take a very hard heart indeed not to be moved by the Garten der Sternenkinder, the Garden of The Star Children.

-Sitting outside on a sunny Saturday afternoon it is an oasis of calm, despite being within earshot of the football-terrace-like noise of the nearby Turkish market, and remains one of my favourite places in the city.
+Sitting outside on a sunny Saturday afternoon, the cemetery feels like an oasis of calm, despite being within earshot of the football-terrace-like noise of the nearby Turkish market.
+It remains one of my favourite places in the city.

 This location also features in our Three Peaks Challenge article, which you can read here.